-A permit is required to burn anywhere in the City of Maupin, and all permits must be issued in person at Maupin’s City Hall.
+A permit is required to burn anywhere in the City of Maupin, and permits can now be acquired online or in person at City Hall.
 There is no cost for Open Brush or Burn Barrel permits.
 Residents must follow all the burning rules or risk having their burn permit revoked.
-View the Burn Permit Rules here.
+If you have any questions, please contact us at City Hall.

 Burn advisories let you know when burning needs to stop to protect the health of the community.
 Watch the City of Main website for notices and follow the color-coded Air Quality Index on oraqi.deq.state.or.us or airnow.gov to know when it is safe to burn.